 The hornet also controls better than other vehicles because it has twice the weight.
 It might seem illogical since this is a lightweight buggy, but for reference, an Unturned coffee machine has 1 mass in its rigid body.
 The Dumptruck also has a mass of 1.
 Not very intuitive right?
 That’s why you might notice that the Easter Island vehicles handle better, it’s because they weigh more than one coffee machine.

 Spebby here, Easter Island has a large variety of animals present on the map, I’d like to take some time to tell you about how nightmarishly terrible animals are.

 This animal was originally meant to be the “Boss” of the map, spawning around Freighter.
 It was originally meant as a way to keep people away from Freighter, for only those who dare trespass in the domain nightmare-fueled crustaceans may reap the rewards of Freighter.
 That was the intended effect at the very least.
 In actuality these crabs would just launch at you out of nowhere, often running at you backwards.
 Due to this, and a few other bugs relating to ragdolls, the Mutant Crab was ultimately scrapped.
-However, it remains in the game files in case you want to mess around with it.

 These were much easier to get working, the hardest part of getting these crabs to work was simply figuring out how Animals worked.